Manukhurana97/ctsfsd/DesignPrinciples/DesignPatterns/FactoryMethod/Readme.md

 <li>  Creater itself can se concrete, it provide the default object or it can be abstract.</li>
 <li>  Implementation will override the metord and return the object.</li>

+<br></br>
+- The creater can be a concrete class & provide default implementation in factory method.
+In some cases you will create some "default" object in base class.
+- we can also use the simple factory way to accepting the additional argument to close between the different object types.
+Sub classes the can override the factory method to selectively create the different object of same criteria.